Institutional formation begins with the constitution of land.

 The Institution evaluates land according to structural, ecological, and civilizational criteria.

-Formation requires alignment of land, governance, and capital.
+Formation requires alignment of land, governance, and architecture.

 Foundational conditions are not subordinated to episodic economic interest.